Contrast-Security-OSS/docs/content/installation/proxy/ProxyAgentOverview.md

 ## About the Proxy Agent

 The Proxy agent provides runtime protection of HTTP ingress and egress traffic as it's processed by a web server.
 In the most-common case, a web server is running in reverse proxy mode, and the agent is transparent to the application behind the reverse proxy.
-This enables the agent to protect a variety of application technologies, such as PHP, Go, Perl, Groovy, or any other language without a dedicated Contrast language agent.
+This enables the agent to Protect a variety of application technologies, such as PHP, Go, Perl, Groovy or any other language without a dedicated Contrast language agent.

 <a href="assets/images/Proxy-agent-diagram.png" rel="lightbox" title="Proxy agent architecture"><img class="thumbnail" src="assets/images/Proxy-agent-diagram.png"/></a>